Trar Dewan, Rawalakot

 Trar Dewan (تراڑ دیوان) is a village in Poonch District, Azad Kashmir, Pakistan.
 Found to the south of Rawalakot, it is one of many suburban villages surrounding the city.

 Demography

-The village has a population of around 10,000 people, who belong to various tribes such as the Sudhan, Quraishi, Khwaja, Mangral, Sulehria, Maldiyal Mughal, Dhund Abbasi, Gakhars and Dar.
+The village has a population of around 10,000 people, who belong to various tribes such as the Sudhan, Quraishi, Khwaja, Mangral, Sulehria, Dhund, Gakhars and Dar.

 Education

 The village's means of education consist of 2 middle schools, Poonch Medical College, a government run polytechnic institute, and the nearby University of Poonch.
 Approximately 90% of the population are educated.
 Graduates include doctors, engineers, professors and businessmen.